Medigap Plan F vs. Plan G: Is More Really Better?

 Plan G is popular because it covers many high-risk situations not taken care of by Medicare, and it is a pretty affordable plan.
 Plan G covers things like hospitalization coverage extension, hospital co-insurance, skilled nursing co-insurance, hospital care and Medicare excess charges, among other things.

-The only thing Plan G doesn't cover that Plan F covers is the Part B deductible, which in 2014 is $147 per year.
+The only thing Plan G doesn't cover that Plan F covers is the Part B deductible, which, in 2016, is $166 per year.

 To sum up, because coverage is so similar between plans F and G, it is best to compare premiums before making a decision.
 It's important to note that premiums vary in price depending on location and other factors.
 If you need help choosing between a Plan F and Plan G Medigap policy, please contact one of our insurance agents (at no extra charge) to help you make the best choice by calling (877) 466-1999.

 « Back to the Medicare Supplements